cchitsiang/awesome-stars/topics.md

 - [kanboard/kanboard](https://github.com/kanboard/kanboard) - Kanban project management software
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 - [sandstorm-io/sandstorm](https://github.com/sandstorm-io/sandstorm) - Sandstorm is a self-hostable web productivity suite.
-It's implemented as a security-hardened web app package manager. | Actively sponsored by our friends at LambdaTest
+It's implemented as a security-hardened web app package manager. | Actively sponsored by our friends at TestMu AI
 - [wallabag/wallabag](https://github.com/wallabag/wallabag) - wallabag is a self hostable application for saving web pages: Save and classify articles.
 Read them later.
 Freely.
 - [cachethq/cachet](https://github.com/cachethq/cachet) - 🚦 Cachet, the open-source, self-hosted status page system.
 - [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
 Linux, macOS, and Windows